-16 See, for example, Diane Auer Jones's commentary (Chronicle of Higher Education Blogs, 4/9/2010) on a recent special report on the crisis of the humanities ("Graduate Education in the Humanities," The Chronicle of Higher Education, April 2010).
+14 See, for example, Diane Auer Jones's commentary on the April 2010 special report on the death of the humanities in The Chronicle of Higher Education.

-17 To cite just a handful of examples: The Chronicle of Higher Education reported last year on the "uneven decline" in graduate programs in the humanities as compared with the sciences and social sciences ("Cutbacks in Enrollment," 3/11/2012); the University of Pittsburgh has stopped admitting students to its graduate programs in German, religious studies, and classics ("Humanities Retrenchment at Pitt," Inside Higher Ed, 4/24/2012); SUNY Albany completely eliminated its programs in French, Italian, Classics, Russian, and Theater (see Stanley Fish's commentary on nytimes.com [10/11/2011]).
+15 To cite just a handful of examples: The Chronicle of Higher Education reported last year on the "uneven decline" in graduate programs in the humanities as compared with the sciences and social sciences ("Cutbacks in Enrollment"); the University of Pittsburgh has stopped admitting students to its graduate programs in German, religious studies, and classics ("Humanities Retrenchment at Pitt," Inside Higher Ed); SUNY Albany completely eliminated its programs in French, Italian, Classics, Russian, and Theater (see Stanley Fish's commentary on nytimes.com); and the University of Iowa has threatened to cut 7 graduate programs in the core humanities disciplines (as reported in The Chronicle of Higher Education), although, more recently, the state has stepped in to fill the shortfall in faculty stipends caused by drastic cuts in the National Endowment for the Humanities.

-always will have pragmatic detractors,18 but before we Humanities professors feel too self-satisfied, we might reflect that it is not only the inveterate philistines who fail to understand what we are up to; we have failed to address sympathetic public curiosity as to what we do.
+Faced with evidence of falling concentrator numbers, Humanities faculty tend to blame someone else: the philistines who do not understand what we do; overpragmatic parents and students who diminish the quality of their present by thinking over-nervously about their professional future; or Harvard admissions.
+Recent data neutralize arguments against the last two of these putative culprits.
+With regard to the first putative culprit (i.e. the philistines), the Humanities have always had, and always will have pragmatic detractors, 16 but before we Humanities professors feel too self-satisfied, we might reflect that it's not only the inveterate philistines who fail to understand what we're up to; we have failed to address sympathetic public curiosity as to what we do.